bibsdb/display-docs/content_structure/test_guide.md

 This guide explains how to test the different parts of the system.
 This can be used to confirm that the system works following upgrades, new features, etc.

+This guide can also be used as an introduction to how the system can be used.

 The following test scenarios are explained:

 * [T1 Basic use](#t1-basic-use)